Children & Youth Experiencing Homelessness and Educational Instability

 The Ephrata Area School District believes that homeless youth should have access to free and appropriate public education and wishes to limit the barriers that homeless children may face.
 Our goal is to have the educational process continue as uninterrupted as possible while children are in homeless situations.

-Homeless students are defined as individuals lacking a fixed, regular and nighttime residence, which include students living under the following conditions:
+Homeless students are defined as individuals lacking a fixed, regular and nighttime residence, which include students living under the conditions listed below.
+Unaccompanied youth are homeless students that are not residing with a parent or legal guardian.

 • Sharing the housing of other persons due to loss of housing or economic hardship.